cardano-foundation/CIPs/CIP-????/README.md

 and then spend it if the operator still controls the payment key of that Enterprise address.

-### Opting out of CIP-????
+### Opting out of CIP-86

-Opting out of the CIP-???? update mechanism can be done by explicitly assigning an oracle with addresses from which ADA cannot be spent (e.g. Plutus AlwaysFails).
+Opting out of the CIP-86 update mechanism can be done by explicitly assigning an oracle with addresses from which ADA cannot be spent (e.g. Plutus AlwaysFails).
 If the minting policy does not allow any more minting or burning,